JChristopher-Dev/Sign-Language-to-Text-Translator/README.md

  - Real-time sign language recognition from live video input
  - Hand keypoint extraction using MediaPipe
  - Sequence-based gesture classification using an LSTM neural network
- - Modular design for easy dataset expansion and retraining
  - Live on-screen text output

 ### Technologies Used